david68cu/pymiami_concurrency_talk_02_08_2020/asyncio/README.md

 This generates a conf.py file and html docs

 Workflow:
     - Inside the source folder we have the index.srt that we will edit
     - We will make html to make the new html file with the changes by cd /docs make html
     - If we need to change teh configuration we can do it by changing the conf.py file
-    - To see changes in browser  open /docs/build/index.html
+    - To see changes in browser  open  docs/build/html/index.html

-We can make changes to index.